ziyoung/better-wilcom-docs/wilcom-docs/Applied/export/Cut_appliqué_shapes.md

 ## To output appliqué shapes...

-1Create or open an appliqué design.
+1. Create or open an appliqué design.

 ![PartialAppliqueSample300035.png](assets/PartialAppliqueSample300035.png)

-2Click Send to Appliqué Cutter or select File > Send to Appliqué Cutter.
+2. Click Send to Appliqué Cutter or select File > Send to Appliqué Cutter.

 ![SendToAppliqueCutter00036.png](assets/SendToAppliqueCutter00036.png)

-3From the Name list, select the appliqué cutter.
+3. From the Name list, select the appliqué cutter.
 For more information, refer to the User Manual of the particular cutter you are using.

-4Click Preview to preview the pattern.
+4. Click Preview to preview the pattern.
 The Print Preview dialog opens showing every appliqué shape in the order of the stitching sequence.

 ![SendToAppliqueCutterPreview.png](assets/SendToAppliqueCutterPreview.png)

-5Click Print Now to output appliqué shapes to cutter.
+5. Click Print Now to output appliqué shapes to cutter.